GhaithOmar/Deep-Learning/README.md

 # Using util.py file

-If you want to use the codes you should download the MNIST data set and but it in a folder with the name of large_files
+If you want to use the codes you should download the MNIST dataset and but it in a folder with the name of large_files